tsnearly/dialogue-guardian/dialogue-guardian/README.md

 ## License

-This project is provided as-is, without warranty.
-You may modify and distribute as needed.
+This project is licensed under the Open Software License version 3.0 - see the [LICENSE](LICENSE) file for details.

 ---